framini/invoicer-cli/README.md

 ## Connecting with Harvest
 In order to be able to connect with `Harvest` you'll have to create a `Personal Access Token` in [here](https://id.getharvest.com/developers).
 There are 2 pieces of interest, the `Account ID` and the `Token`, you'll need both.
 If your are interested in reading more info about it and why we need this: [link](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens)

+## Development

+By running:

+`yarn dev`

+You'll get to expirement with the attached `template.xlsx` file.

 ## License